Book in directly for your Colonoscopy

 You have the choice of having your colonoscopy performed at two convenient locations in Sydney - St Vincent's Private Hospital in Darlinghurst, or the Alexandria Specialist Day Hospital.

-Who will be performing my colonoscopy?
+Who will perform my colonoscopy?

-All procedures will be personally performed by your private specialist Dr Santosh Sanagapalli, a consultant gastroenterologist and accredited diagnostic and therapeutic endoscopist.
+All procedures will be personally performed by your private specialist A/Prof Santosh Sanagapalli, a consultant gastroenterologist and accredited diagnostic and therapeutic endoscopist.
 He is a specialist accredited with the Gastroenterological Society of Australia, and fully accredited by the Conjoint Committee for performing colonoscopy, and is highly experienced having performed over 1000 colonoscopies.